steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 #### HDFS implementation notes

-1. MAY throw `UnresolvedPathException` when attempting to traverse symbolic links
+1. HDFS MAY throw `UnresolvedPathException` when attempting to traverse symbolic links

-1. throws `IOException("Cannot open filename " + src)` if the path
+1. HDFS throws `IOException("Cannot open filename " + src)` if the path
 exists in the metadata, but no copies of any its blocks can be located;
 -`FileNotFoundException` would seem more accurate and useful.

 <!--  ============================================================= -->
 <!--  METHOD: delete() -->